LewisJassy/LewisJassy/README.md

 ## About Me
 - 🌍 Based in: Kenya
-- 💻 Aspiring Software Engineer with a passion for developing innovative programs.
+- 💻 Software Engineer with a passion for developing innovative programs.
 - 🎯 My goal: To innovate and change the world positively through technology.

 ## What I'm Interested In